 Using a Powerline Adapter can also interfere with your network and hamper with your internet connectivity.
 Resetting can solve the problem in most cases.
 You can also refer to the instructions manual of the adapter for ways to reset your Powerline Adapter.

 So, here is all about One or More Network Protocols Are Missing on Windows 10 solution.
 Hope this tutorial will help you to solve your problem.
+You have any question after this post then comment below.

 You May Like: